 27.06 Where an Employee has been examined by a medical board and is also applying for L.T.D. benefits, a copy of the medical report shall be considered as part of the Employee's application.

-27.07 The Parties agree that casual and general illness benefits as provided in this Agreement are intended only for the purpose of protecting an Employee from loss of income when the Employee is ill.
+27.07 The Parties agree that Casual and General Illness benefits as provided in this Agreement are intended only for the purpose of protecting an Employee from loss of income when the Employee is ill.

 ARTICLE 28 HEALTH PLAN BENEFITS